caiqizh/L101/README.md

 - FID [[paper](https://arxiv.org/pdf/2007.01282.pdf)] [[codes](https://github.com/facebookresearch/FiD)]

 Notes:
-- I will (try to) release full version of codes after the release of the grade.
+- I will (try to) sort out the full version of codes after the release of the final grade.